• Skip to main content

 Instructions

 • If using canned beans, rinse and drain the beans.
-Place into a medium sauce pot with 1 tsp baking soda, then add enough water to cover the beans by 1-2”.
+Place into a medium sauce pot with 1 teaspoon baking soda, then add enough water to cover the beans by 1-2”.
 Heat over high until boiling, then reduce to medium and maintain a steady low boil.
 Continue to boil until the skins are falling off and beans are very soft and falling apart, 12-15 minutes.
 Drain in a mesh strainer and rinse under cool running water.

 • If using dried beans, soak overnight until bloated.
 Rinse and drain, then transfer to a medium sauce pot.
 Add enough cool, fresh water to cover the beans by 1-2″.
 Heat over high until boiling, then reduce to low and maintain a steady low simmer.
 Continue to simmer until the skins are falling off and beans are very soft and falling apart, 75-90 minutes.
 Drain in a mesh strainer and rinse under cool running water.